-The daily discomfort I was feeling — which began as lower back pain only to migrate deep into my hips, producing sciatica-like sensations in my legs as well — was without question a physical reality; it was just as certainly rooted in my emotional life and history.
+The daily discomfort I was feeling — which began as lower back pain only to migrate deep into my hips, producing sciatica-like sensations in my legs as well — was without question a physical reality; it was just as certainly rooted in anxiety and my emotional life and history.

 But while I understood, through years of inner work, the emotional root of my physical problems, understanding alone wasn’t breaking the cycle of pain and discomfort.
 A friend recommended a Reiki practitioner.